 - Uses Carbon as the main performance metric.

 - Is broadly applicable to all types of buildings, new and existing.

 - Recognizes the inherent differences in regional energy sources, including local electricity production.

 - Is flexible enough to allow all buildings to participate, regardless of local grid constraints.

-A great example of this are Canada’s first two certified Zero Carbon Building – Design certification, evolv1, and Mohawk College’s Joyce Centre for Partnership & Innovation.
-Among a group of 16 Pilot Projects, they demonstrate the proof that zero carbon is a practical outcome.
+Two great examples of this are Canada’s first Zero Carbon Building – Design certified projects, evolv1, and Mohawk College’s Joyce Centre for Partnership & Innovation.
+Among a group of 16 Pilot Projects, they demonstrate that zero carbon is a practical outcome.

 Canada’s first Zero Carbon Building – Performance certification, 100 Murray St. in Ottawa, illustrates how existing buildings can achieve Zero Carbon through energy efficiency and a focus on clean sources of energy.

 The Zero Carbon Building Standard was designed with everyone in mind.
 When we created the Standard we wanted to allow owners of both new construction projects and existing buildings to apply for certification.
 Our pilot projects include institutional buildings, offices, multi-unit residential and commercial warehouses ranging in size from 20,000 to 1.3 million sq. ft.